Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/01-joins-cartesian.md

 	INNER JOIN S
 	ON R.alpha = S.beta
 	)
+,	cteAntiJoin AS (
 	SELECT
 		*
+	FROM R.alpha
+	WHERE NOT EXISTS (
+		SELECT 1 FROM cteInner
+		WHERE R.alpha = alpha)
+	)
+SELECT
+	*
 FROM cteInner
 UNION ALL
 SELECT
 	*
-FROM R.alpha AS X
+FROM cteAntiJoin
-CROSS JOIN (SELECT NULL AS omega) AS o
+CROSS JOIN (SELECT NULL AS omega);
-WHERE NOT EXISTS
-(	SELECT 1
-	FROM cteInner
-	WHERE X.alpha = alpha);
 ```

 But with some syntactic sugar, we need only write: